-- This will be issued by the HoH (usually following a formal verbal warning) or member of SLT, for repeated minor offences or first significant offence.
-This warning is kept permanently on record. - Targets and/or an appropriate course of remedial action (e.g. report or compulsory study) will be decided upon and made clear to the student.
+- This will be issued by the HoY (usually following a formal verbal warning) or member of SLT, for repeated minor offences or first significant offence.
+This warning is kept permanently on record.
+In boarding a warning may be administered for offences such as smoking within the residence, covering of the smoke detector and not being present for register during a fire alarm/test - Targets and/or an appropriate course of remedial action (e.g. report or compulsory study) will be decided upon and made clear to the student.
 Action may include an amendment to the programme of study. - The details of the meeting and targets/expectations will be communicated in writing to the student, guardians and those responsible for paying the fees.